boxuanzhang/backend-test-php/README.md

 The role of those users will be to:

-- Approve new topics - by default new topics should now be not approved by default, and not show in any list until they are approved.
+- Approve new topics - by default new topics should now be not approved by default, and not show in any list until they are approved. :white_check_mark:
-- Flag bad messages - add the ability to flag a bad message so it is no longer
+- Flag bad messages - add the ability to flag a bad message so it is no longer :white_check_mark:

 #### Task 9 - Auto-approve new topics